 First, be born to Armenian parents in Santa Monica, California―

-Not in Armenia―the landlocked, stone-covered, shitty piece of the Caucasus bequeathed by the Allies and the Ottoman Empire via the 1920 Treaty of Sèvres to the Armenians, which becomes a Soviet Republic.
+Not in Armenia―the landlocked, stone-covered, shitty piece of the Caucasus bequeathed by the Grand National Assembly of Turkey and the Russian Soviet Federative Socialist Republic via the 1921 Treaty of Kars.

 Not somewhere in the Middle East―like Lebanon or Egypt or Iran—where Armenians fled during ongoing massacres and, finally, an attempt at total extermination by the Ottoman government in the early years of the twentieth century.